 When SQL is used for data access, users can access information from databases anywhere in the network.
 From the local PC, local server, or wide area network (WAN) server, data access is supported with the developer and user using the same data request.
 The only noticeable difference may be performance degradation if the network bandwidth is inadequate.
 Data may be accessed from dynamic random-access memory (D-RAM), from magnetic disk, or from optical disk, with the same SQL statements.
-Logical tables can be accessed without any knowledge of the ordering of columns or awareness of extraneous columns by selecting a subset of the columns in a table.
-Several tables may be joined into a view that creates a new logical table for application program manipulation, without regard to its physical storage format.
+Logical tables can be accessed-without any knowledge of the ordering of columns or awareness of extraneous columns-by selecting a subset of the columns in a table.
+Several tables may be extraneous columns-by selecting a subset of the columns in a table.
+Several tables may be local monitoring tools such as Network General's Sniffer, are necessary for completing the management process.